 When a student feels that he or she has been mistreated, the student is encouraged to report the incident to university and/or medical school officials through a variety of reporting mechanisms (these include RISE, Veritas, Origami, trained faculty members, and the Vanderbilt University Title IX office).
 Students are provided information about resources for such reports during orientation.
 When the mistreatment involves an allegation of discrimination and/or harassment, including sexual misconduct and/or intimate partner violence, Vanderbilt University faculty and staff members must report the incident to the Vanderbilt University Title IX office.
-If there is a report of sexual misconduct and/or intimate partner violence involving a student, the Sexual Misconduct and Intimate Partner Violence Policy, which can be found in the Vanderbilt University Student Handbook (vanderbilt.edu/student_handbook/sexual-misconduct), applies to all Vanderbilt students, including students in the School of Medicine.
+If there is a report of sexual misconduct and/or intimate partner violence and/or intimate Partner Violence Policy, which can be found in the Vanderbilt University Student Handbook

+(vanderbilt.edu/student\handbook/sexual-misconduct), applies to all Vanderbilt students, including students in the School of Medicine.
 Please consult that policy for more information.